ForEvolve/ForEvolve.ExceptionMapper/README.md

 # Release notes

+## 4.0

+- Remove support for .NET 6 and .NET 7
+- Add support for .NET 9
+- Remove dependency on ForEvolve.Core library which means the base exception is now `Exception` instead of `ForEvolve.Exception`.

 ## 3.0

 Version 3 of ExceptionMapper is a major rewrite that simplifies the codebase and usage of the library.
 Here are a few important changes: